 What is an implant?

 Implants are artificial dental roots which are surgically placed into the alveolar bone.
-Implantation has been a practised successfully for decades.
+Implantation has been practised successfully for decades.
 Implants are mostly made of titanium, a material that is readily accepted by biological tissue and thus enables adhesion between the implant and bone.
-According to studies, implants do not cause any malignancy changes in the human body.
+According to studies, implants do not cause any malignancy in the human body.

 STEP 1: Implant